 The thrill of watching live sports is fantastic.
-You get to cheer on your team, boo the rival team, and celebrate wins with others who share the same passion as you.
+Cheer on your team, boo the rival team and celebrate wins with others who share the same passion as you.
 If you think watching the game live on TV is great, then just imagine watching it live from the stands.

 Watch Live Sports

 Seventeen years ago, Sydney was host to the 2000 Summer Olympics.
-Since then, the country has erected sports stadiums that have been the best place to watch sports events with family and friends.
-Whether you’re a fan of cricket, rugby, or Australian Football, these stadiums will prove to be the best sports holiday destination for any sports fan.
+Since then, the country’s sports stadiums have been the best place to watch sports events with family and friends.
+Whether you’re a fan of cricket, rugby, or Australian Football, these stadiums will prove to be the best sports holidayfor any sports fan.